bmarchand/sherby-pace-2024/README.md

 PACE 2024: https://pacechallenge.org/2024/

 Choice of Rust: a short way to describe Rust is that it is similar to C and C++, but with an aggressive, well-designed compiler that forbids you from doing anything dangerous.
 It is designed to be a replacement of C++.
 Yet the syntax includes some nice Python-looking stuff.
-Examples of Rust implementations of a lot of common algorithms: https://github.com/TheAlgorithms/Rust/blob/master/DIRECTORY.md
+Examples of Rust implementations of a lot of common algorithms: https://github.com/TheAlgorithms/Rust/blob/master/DIRECTORY.md.
+While it depends on the implementation: Rust is basically as fast as C and C++: https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/rust.html

 **Status**
   - implementation of Tamaki-Kobayashi is not yet complete